markorn-01/FPT_Web_Crawling/README.md

 # WebCrawling
 - Crawling Data from FPT Shop using Java.
-- Using Jsoup Library to crawl iphone, Macbook name and price.
+- Using Jsoup Library to collect name and price of Apple devices.